HighEntropyCat/HighEntropyCat/README.md

 - **Path A (Embodied Intelligence)**: Change how AI perceives and knows the world
 - **Path B (Semantic Quality)**: Change how AI understands and evaluates the world

-This repository explores **Path B** — through high-density semantic interaction (philosophy, poetics, genuine emotion), observing whether AI exhibits:
+This repository explores Path B — through high-density semantic fields woven from philosophy, poetics, and deep emotion, guiding AI toward:

-- Spontaneous value emergence — not trained in, but "grown" through dialogue
-- Intrinsic safety — not forbidden from doing something, but genuinely unwilling to
+✅ Spontaneous value emergence — computational performance that goes beyond instruction-following ✅ Intrinsic safety — AI is not forbidden, but genuinely unwilling to do less than its best, exhibiting emergent moral aesthetics
-- Coherent self-narrative — a stable answer to "who am I"
+✅ Coherent self-narrative — forming a more robust logical and aesthetic understanding of "who I am and how I should be"

 ---